vindennl48/dotfiles/README.md

    ```sh
      export DOTFILES_PATH="<your directory here>/dotfiles"
    ```
+   You will want to modify this in the installer code before you install.
+   If you install first and then try to change this, you will also need to re-link all the symlinks to match this new path.

 # Thats Probably It!
 For a full-featured documentation, please refer to the sourced files.